SolClaude33/czx420ai/replit.md

 # Max AI Streaming Platform

 ## Overview
-Max AI is an interactive AI-powered streaming platform featuring "Max," the adorable rabbit mascot from Giggles Academy as a 3D animated character that responds to user messages in real-time in English.
+Max AI is an interactive AI-powered streaming platform featuring "Max," the adorable rabbit mascot from Giggles Academy as a 3D animated character that responds to user messages in real-time in Chinese (中文).
 The platform combines live streaming aesthetics with AI chat capabilities, powered by BNB Chain technology.
 Users can interact with Max through a chat interface while viewing an animated 3D character display, creating an engaging live-streaming experience.
 The platform also displays the BNB Chain smart contract address with copy-to-clipboard functionality.

 ## User Preferences
 Preferred communication style: Simple, everyday language.